rasa/eclipse_installer/README.md

 # eclipse_installer

-eclipse_installer lets you download and install Eclipse and several of the most popular plugins available at http://eclipse.org, as well as the following third party plugins:
+eclipse_installer downloads and installs Eclipse and several of the most popular plugins available at http://eclipse.org, as well as the following third party plugins: